 - Amber is “electromagnetically alive” with “organic energy”.

 - Succinic acid is released from the amber when the beads are chewed.

 And, of course, there’s a raging debate over whether the necklaces should simply be worn on the skin or whether children should be allowed to chew on them.

 Is There Any Science To Back Up These Claims?

-Although we could find dozens of web sites hawking everything from beaded necklaces to amber pacifiers, we could find absolutely no science to back up those claims.
-Given that these beads have supposedly been a “common remedy” for centuries—and how large the baby products market is—surely someone should have been able to prove them scientifically.
+Although we could find dozens of web sites hawking everything from beaded necklaces to amber pacifiers, there is absolutely no science to back up those claims.
+Given that these beads have supposedly been a “common remedy” for centuries—and how large the baby products market is, surely someone should have been able to prove them scientifically.

 I’m also far from convinced by the “science”.
 The idea that you can absorb succinic acid by sucking on a piece of amber just seems ridiculous to me.
 And if you could, wouldn’t eating or drinking foods in which succininc acid forms naturally—like wine and beer—do just as much for pain?
 Yet no one is suggesting that beer drinkers have less pain than their abstaining counterparts.